-You will receive your Tax Summary Report as an Excel spreadsheet with several tabs.
-The report can be requested and downloaded from the 'My Documents' page in your InvestNow account.
+Your Tax Summary Report is produced as an Excel spreadsheet with several tabs.
+The report can be downloaded from the 'My Documents' page in your InvestNow account.

 Summary

 The Summary tab shows the totals of the different types of income you have received, including: